What is cryptocurrency?

 The Role of Blockchain Technology

 Cryptocurrency runs on something called blockchain technology.
 Think of blockchain as a giant online ledger that records every transaction ever made.
+A ledger records financial transactions.

 Every time you send or receive cryptocurrency, a new transaction is added to the blockchain.
 Since the ledger is public and shared across thousands of computers, it’s nearly impossible for anyone to tamper with it.